 Type of apartment

-Berlin is a huge city with plenty of residential neighbourhoods and more lively ones.
-You should pay attention to the public transportation access in the neighborhood you chose.
-Some are more accessible than others and it might take you 15min or more to reach the nearest tram/bus/metro station.
-Adding you time to go to work and come back.
+Berlin is a huge city with plenty of residential neighbourhoods, some being more lively than others.
+You should pay attention to the public transportation access in the neighborhood you choose.
+Some are more accessible than others and it might take you 15 minutes or more to reach the nearest tram/bus/metro station, which is something to bear in mind when working out your commute to work.

 There are a few websites where you can find shared flat such as: